 The “Father of English Clockmaking” was involved in some of the most historic and important clocks and watches of all-time.

-Master clockmaker Thomas Tompion created The Royal Tompion clock for Queen Mary II in 1693.
+Master clockmaker Thomas Tompion created The Royal Thomas Tompion clock for Queen Mary II in 1693.
 After the Queen’s death, the clock may have passed out of royal hands the following year.

 Later in the 20th century, the clock was owned by Sir James Caird, a shipowner who influenced the creation of The National Maritime Museum at Greenwich.